Quick Answer

 In late August 2025, mortgage interest rates in the United States began to edge downward amid growing expectations of a potential cut in the federal funds rate.
-According to data from Zillow, the average rate on a 30-year fixed mortgage dropped to 6.41% for home purchases and 6.5% for refinancing.
+According to Zillow’s mortgage rate data, the average rate on a 30-year fixed mortgage dropped to 6.41% for home purchases and 6.5% for refinancing.
 Although analysts widely anticipated two rate cuts from the Federal Reserve before year’s end, few expected mortgage rates to fall below 6%.
 As a result, hopes for a housing boom remained muted.

 While any decline in mortgage rates is generally welcomed, the 2025 housing market remained dominated by affordability challenges and political pressures.
 Many analysts described a persistent “lock-in effect,” where homeowners were reluctant to sell their properties.
 This hesitation was primarily linked to interest rates: countless homeowners still held mortgages secured during the COVID-19 pandemic, when rates hit record lows.